Which place is cheaper, Seoul or Athens?

 Eat your way through Athens, as it has many local or world renowned restaurants to choose from.
 Make sure you try the souvlaki, moussaka, and dolmades at any of the many local restaurants throughout the city.

 For foodies, Seoul is an obvious choice, as it is one of the food capitals of the world.
 Food is a cultural obsession here, and you'll find everything from world class street food to award winning restaurants.
 The dishes are so much more diverse than Korean barbecue and kimchi.
 Many dishes are very spicy, with popular local foods including gamjatang (pork and potato soup) and jeon (savory pancakes).

-Seoul has plenty to do after the sun goes down.
+Seoul has a large number of nightlife venues.
 This is definitely a work hard/play hard city, with locals working long hours during the day and then partying hard late into the night.
 The nightlife scene is strong both during the week and on weekends.
 There are bars, clubs, and lounges that are frequented by locals and tourists alike.